Puck (media company): Notable stories and coverage

 Following FTX founder Sam Bankman-Fried's arrest, Bankman-Fried was interviewed by Puck during his house arrest.
 Puck has reported on Bankman-Fried's political aspirations prior to his arrest, reporting in September 2023 that he had intended to donate between $15 million to $30 million to Senate Minority Leader Mitch McConnell.

 In August 2023, Puck reported on a falling out between Canadian singer Justin Bieber and his longtime manager Scooter Braun.
 While both parties denied rumors that Bieber was searching for new management, Puck stood by its report.
 Outlets including Variety and Billboard went on to report on tensions between Bieber and Braun.

-Etymology

-The company takes its name from the 19th century political satire and humor magazine of the same title, which was headquartered in the Puck Building in Manhattan.
-It is also a play on the name of the character in William Shakespeare's play A Midsummer Night's Dream ("puckish" means "playful, especially in a mischievous way").